peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

     public sealed int CompareTo(
         PeterO.Cbor.CBORObject other);

-Compares two CBOR objects.In this implementation:
+ Compares two CBOR objects.
+In this implementation:

   * The null pointer (null reference) is considered less than any other object.

   * If either object is true, false, CBORObject.Null, or the undefined value, it is treated as less than the other value.
 If both objects have one of these four values, then undefined is less than CBORObject.Null, which is less than false, which is less than true.

   * If both objects are numbers, their mathematical values are compared.
 Here, NaN (not-a-number) is considered greater than any number.

   * If both objects are simple values other than true, false, CBORObject.Null, and the undefined value, the objects are compared according to their ordinal numbers.

   * If both objects are arrays, each element is compared.
 If one array is shorter than the other and the other array begins with that array (for the purposes of comparison), the shorter array is considered less than the longer array.

   * If both objects are strings, compares each string code-point by code-point, as though by the DataUtilities.CodePointCompare method.

   * If both objects are maps, compares each map as though each were an array with the sorted keys of that map as the array's elements.
 If both maps have the same keys, their values are compared in the order of the sorted keys.

   * If each object is a different type, then they are sorted by their type number, in the order given for the CBORType enumeration.

   * If each object has different tags and both objects are otherwise equal under this method, each element is compared as though each were an array with that object's tags listed in order from outermost to innermost.

   This method is not consistent with the Equals method.

   <b>Parameters:</b>

  * <i>other</i>: A value to compare with.